• Skip to primary navigation

 Did you make this recipe?
 Leave a ⭐⭐⭐⭐⭐ rating & comment below!
 You can also tag @ourlovelanguageisfood on Instagram & Facebook.
 Be sure to subscribe to our weekly newsletter to get free recipes sent directly to your inbox!

-close up of a serving tray covered with beer brats on buns and topped with a variety of toppings like donions, mustard, and ketchup.
+Close up of a serving tray covered with beer brats on buns and topped with a variety of toppings like onions, mustard, and ketchup.

 Meredith